BranchMetrics/unity-branch-deep-linking-attribution/README.md

 Click button "Update Android Manifest" to change or add a android manifest for support deep linking, or you can change android manifest by your hands.

+*Note: All notes below for developers who migrate from old versions and already have android manifest.*

+##### Note 1: Early initialization
 From version 0.3.x, Branch SDK must to do early initialization.
-To do that, you need to add into android mafest into tag "application" name of BranchApp class:
+To do that, you need to add into android mafest into tag "application" name of BranchApp class ():

 ```xml
 <application